MisModding/MisServer-101/README.md

 # Conclusion
 As you saw, setting up a server is rather simple if you know where to look and what to do.
 That said, I may have easily overlooked something in this guide, so if you have something to add to it, contact me on Discord ( `-4iY-#4314` ) so I can add / fix it.
 If you have questions to ask, best ask them publicly in the Discord server I sent above as I am not always around.

+# Extras and reference videos
+`https://www.youtube.com/watch?v=_dG4FuvWQ1Q Using a mod on a dedicated server`